apenella/go-ansible/docs/upgrade_guide_to_2.x.md

 The most relevant change is that the package name has been changed from `github.com/apenella/go-ansible` to `github.com/apenella/go-ansible/v2`.
 So, you need to update your import paths to use the new module name.
 Another important change to highlight is that command structs no longer execute commands.
 So, `AnsiblePlaybookCmd` and `AnsibleAdhocCmd` do not require an `Executor` anymore.
 Instead, the `Executor` is responsible for the command execution.
 To achieve that, the `Executor` depends on the command structs to generate the commands to execute.
-That change is motivated by the need of segregating the command generation from the command execution.
+That change is motivated by the need to segregate the command generation from the command execution.
 Having the `Executor` as the central component of the command execution process allows the `Executor` to be more flexible and customizable.
 The _go-ansible_ library provides a set of decorator structs to configure the `Executor` with different features, such as stdout callback management, and Ansible configuration settings.

 Proceed through the following sections to understand the changes in version _2.x_ and learn how to adapt your code accordingly.